ajhenne/guides/lofar-data.md

     username=<lta_username>
     password=<lta_password>

+LTA reccomends updating the read/write permissions so other users can&rsquo;t read this password file, while I believe ALICE prevents other users looking into other people&rsquo;s homes, there&rsquo;s no harm doing it anyway:
+`chmod 600 ~~/.wgetrc`

 Now you are ready to download.
 The bottleneck is usually somewhere on ASTRON&rsquo;s end, but can just be UOL&rsquo;s wifi being busy, so this stage can take a fair amount of time.
 This can cause issues with sessions timing out if you do this through SSH.
 You could submit a long job request with low memory, but this can take time just for the job to actually start.
 Instead I prefer to use NoMachine (look at ALICE document pages for installation help) because these sessions don&rsquo;t time out for 3 days.

 Open two terminals, one for calibrator and target, and open each to the directory in scratch where you want to download the respective data to.
 Then download: